chatwoot/docs/docs/self-hosted/deployment/azure.md

 title: "Azure Chatwoot deployment guide"
 ---

 This guide will deploy chatwoot on a single VM in Azure.
+For a cloud native deployment, use our [helm charts](https://github.com/chatwoot/charts) with Azure Kubernetes Service(AKS).

 > **NOTE**: This guide is a work in progress and your mileage may vary.